BDF2-type integrator for Landau-Lifshitz-Gilbert equation in micromagnetics: unconditional weak convergence to weak solutions: Numerical experiments

 For both examples, we employ a fixed uniform triangulation with mesh size $h = 2^{-4}\sqrt{2}\approx 0.0884$ and a uniform partition of the time interval with time-step size $\tau_0= 4 \cdot 10^{-3}$ that is successively bisected, i.e., $\tau_k = 2^{-k} \tau_0$ for $k = 0, \ldots, 4$.

-The first row of Figure \ref{fig:example_1} shows the evolution for the first test case, while the second row considers the second one.
-It is clearly visible (right column) that in either experiment the BDF2-type integrator is much superior; in particular, note the scaling of the $y$-axis.
+The first row of Figure \ref{fig:example_1_unit_modulus} shows the evolution for the first test case, while the second row considers the second one.
+It is clearly visible (right column) that in either experiment BDF2 is much superior to TPS; in particular, note the scaling of the $y$-axis.

 Moreover, for both examples, we examine the convergence rate of the deviation of the discrete solutions from the unit sphere.
-According to Remark~\ref{remark: second-order convergence rate}, this rate is expected to be of second-order:
+According to Remark~\ref{remark: second-order convergence rate}, this rate is expected to be of second-order for BDF2, i.e.,

 provided that the regularity condition

 is satisfied.
 In both test cases, we use the same physical parameters of before.
 For the first test case, we discretize in time using a uniform partition of the time interval with an initial time-step size of $\tau_0 = 4 \times 10^{-3}$, and we set $\tau_\ell = 2^{-\ell}\tau_0$ for $\ell = 0, \dots, 6$.
 For the second test case, we start with an initial time-step size of $\tau_0 = 0.064$, which is successively halved nine times, i.e., $\tau_\ell = \tau_0 \cdot 2^{-\ell}$ for $\ell = 0, \dots, 9$.